CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 Using either the GitHub UI or by cloning your repo and using the command line create two folders at the root level of the repository, `src/` and `templates/`.

 ___
-The structure we want to have is shown in more detail on the [Resources page](../../quantum-engine/resources/).
+The structure we want to have is shown in more detail on the [resources page](../../quantum-engine/resources/).

 ___